The Google engineer who thinks the company’s AI has come to life

 SAN FRANCISCO — Google engineer Blake Lemoine opened his laptop to the interface for LaMDA, Google’s artificially intelligent chatbot generator, and began to type.

-“If I didn’t know exactly what it was, which is this computer program we built recently, I’d think it was a 7-year-old, 8-year-kid kid that happens to know physics,” said Lemoine, 41.
+“If I didn’t know exactly what it was, which is this computer program we built recently, I’d think it was a 7-year-old, 8-year-old kid that happens to know physics,” said Lemoine, 41.

 Lemoine, who works for Google’s Responsible AI organization, began talking to LaMDA as part of his job in the fall.
 He had signed up to test if the artificial intelligence used discriminatory or hate speech.